boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    identification.
-The S-NSSAI is not visible to the transport domain, so instead 5G functions can expose the 5G slices to the transport domain by mapping to explicit L2/L3 identifiers such as VLAN, IP addresses or DSCP, as documented in {{?I-D.gcdrb-teas-5g-network-slice-application}}.
+The S-NSSAI is not visible to the transport domain, so instead 5G functions can expose the 5G slices to the transport domain by mapping to explicit L2/L3 identifiers such as VLAN, IP addresses or Differentiated Services Code Point (DSCP), as documented in {{?I-D.gcdrb-teas-5g-network-slice-application}}.

 ##  VLAN Hand-off {#sec-vlan-handoff}